Nike of Paionios: Description

-Paionios combined both Ionian and Doric traditions in this monument.
+Paeonius combined both Ionian and Doric traditions in this monument.
 The erection of an offering on a high pillar is of Ionian origin, as the Dorians tended to use lower bases.
-By placing a well-known, generic image of triumph upon a pillar to symbolize a specific Victory, Paionios added to this tradition.
-The Ionians also favored marble more often, yet the Nike wears a Dorian peplos.
-Her left arm is and would have been raised upholding her Himation, and her right would have been lowered.
+By placing a well-known, generic image of triumph upon a pillar to symbolise a specific Victory, Paeonius added to this tradition.
+The Ionians also favoured marble more often, yet the Nike wears a Dorian peplos.
+Her left arm is and would have been raised upholding her himation, and her right would have been lowered.
 To those walking up to this statue along the sacred way, she may have been holding her hand out to the viewer in an uplifting and inspiring manner.
 Her wings, large and mostly missing in the original, would have extended up and back, which we can see from pieces still attached at her shoulders.
 This is a key feature that most, if not all depictions of Nike had.
 Like her iconic drapery, Nike's wings were just as tied to her image.
 There are other Nike sculptures still with wings, like Nike of Samothrace.

 She is in the round, meaning that the viewer would be able to walk around on all sides of the statue.
 This is evident in that all sides of Nike show a different feature, and that viewing it from all sides gives you a complete picture.
-This Nike statue itself would have originally stood at about 1.96 m, or 6 ft 1 in tall, making her over life-size.
+This Nike statue itself would have originally stood at about 1.96 m, or 6 ft 6 in tall, making her over life-size.
 This would have been important as she would have been high up on the pedestal, and away from the viewer's direct line of sight.
 By making her larger than life, this makes her more legible from the ground while also placing emphasis on her importance.
 The stance that this Nike takes marks a transition from older depictions of Nike that had her kneeling sideways to having her coming forwards towards the viewer, engaging directly.

-Like many sculptures of this time period, there is evidence that this sculpture would have been painted.
-The painted colors of the drapery would have contrasted with her white flesh, which would have emphasized just how much of her skin was out in view (i.e. her leg and her left breast).
-The paint also adds a way of defining the features, as in some spots the drapery lies flat against the body, and the paint along the ridges would have defined the fabric and the skin.
-The pedestal that Nike sits atop of would have originally been painted blue, so that Nike would appear that she was flying down, amplified by the windswept appearance of her clothes, cloud, and Eagle.
-Her Chiton, or peplos, shows evidence that it would have been painted red.
+Like many sculptures of this time period, this sculpture would have been painted.
+The painted colours of the drapery would have contrasted with her (likely unpainted) white flesh, which would have emphasised just how much of her skin was on view (i.e. her leg and her left breast).